 I will provide the best therapy I am able to offer you.
 If I believe I am unable to provide optimal care I will advise you of your options, and, where appropriate, facilitate referral to another health professional.

-I work using a person-centred framework incorporating Acceptance and Commitment Therapy (ACT) and Emotion-Focused Therapy (EFT).
+I work using a person-centred framework incorporating Acceptance and Commitment Therapy (ACT), Emotion-Focused Therapy (EFT), and modified Cognitive Behaviour Therapy for eating disorders (CBT-E).
 I am a Health at Every Size (HAES) advocate, offering a non-diet and weight-neutral approach to health and wellbeing.

 Schedule of visits

-I usually schedule one appointment each week at a time we agree on, although sessions may be arranged more or less frequently at your request.
+Early in therapy, I usually schedule one appointment each week at a time we agree on, although sessions may be arranged more or less frequently at your request.
+Later in therapy, sessions generally move to fortnightly and then monthly before we end our work together.

 It is important to arrive on time as late arrival will result in a shorter session.